 More Aussies turn to home-grown food

 Forget panic buying at your local supermarket.
-Many Australians are now looking to their own backyards as a means of supplying their families with fresh food.
+Many Australians are now looking to their own backyards to produce home-grown food to feed their families.

 Decades ago, the vegie patch was once a regular fixture in the average Aussie backyard.
 But in more recent times – with the advent of mega supermarkets, mass-produced crops and busier lifestyles – the practice of growing your own produce became a thing of the past.